A Big Picture Look at Arthritis in Australia

 Ankylosing Spondylitis

-Ankylosing spondylitis (ankylosing is stiffening or joining together and spondylitis is the inflammation of the vertebrae) is a chronic immune-mediated inflammatory arthritis that exists within the group of spondyloarthritis (Garcia-Montoya et al. 2018).
+Ankylosing spondylitis (ankylosing means stiffening or joining together, and spondylitis means inflammation of the vertebrae) is a chronic immune-mediated inflammatory arthritis that exists within the group of spondyloarthritis (Healthdirect 2025; Better Health Channel 2024c).

 It primarily affects the spine and neck.
-The joints of the neck, back and pelvis become inflamed, causing pain and stiffness.
+The joints of the neck, back and pelvis become inflamed, causing pain and stiffness (Healthdirect 2025; Better Health Channel 2024c).

 Anatomy comparison of healthy, inflamed, and fused joints